Mystaerie/TutorialAddOn/README.md

 # TutorialAddOn
 Learning to create and edit World of Warcraft Addons by following a tutorial.
+This will be my first addon and first lua experiment.
 I'll add notes for any issues I run into.

 ## Tutorial Links and Notes
 * [Part 1: A Fresh Start](https://www.reddit.com/r/wowaddondev/comments/1cc2pia/creating_a_wow_addon_part_1_a_fresh_start/)